-Experienced therapist working with individuals and couples who want to make changes in their lives, understand themselves more clearly, and live more fully and effectively, connected to a sense of purpose and direction.
+Experienced psychotherapist working with individuals and couples who want to make changes in their lives, understand themselves more clearly, and live more fully and effectively, connected to a sense of purpose and direction.

 People often find therapy helpful at times of change, including changes at work, in relationships, or in geographic location, as well as the transitions that inevitably occur at each stage of our passage through life.
 Sometimes a life crisis can provide a springboard, opening up opportunities to reconnect with something more essential in us.
 Therapy can provide a space to process feelings about facing endings and loss, and to facilitate the emergence of new beginnings.